 Developing, Implementing and Assessing Learning Outcomes

-Developing, implementing and assessing learning outcomes is a critical part of the educational process, as it helps ensure that learners are gaining knowledge and skills in a meaningful way and that course creators are providing an effective learning experience.
+Developing, implementing and assessing learning outcomes is a critical part of the educational process as it ensures learners are gaining knowledge and skills in a meaningful way and course creators are providing an effective learning experience.

 How to Develop Learning Outcomes

-The development of learning outcomes is intimately connected to the needs of the learner.
-For instance, when setting outcomes for a corporate training program, the creators might start with the need for learners to master a specific skill or knowledge base and then work backwards from there to create clear and measurable objectives.
+Developing learning outcomes is closely tied to the needs of the learner.
+For example, when setting outcomes for a corporate training program or microlearning session the creators might start with the need for learners to master a specific skill or knowledge base and then work backwards from there to create clear and measurable objectives.

-The same applies to academic courses since these are usually graded on an assessment of the learner’s knowledge at the end.
-A good example of this would be the development of a course on grammar – beginning with the desired outcome of mastering specific rules of syntax and then developing activities that help learners achieve this objective.
+The same applies to academic courses as these are usually graded on an assessment of the learner’s knowledge at the end.
+A good example of this would be the development of a course on grammar – starting with the desired outcome of mastering specific rules of syntax and then developing activities that help learners achieve this objective.

 How to Implement Learning Outcomes

-Once desired learning outcomes are identified, they must be effectively implemented through activities and resources.
+Once desired learning outcomes are identified they must be implemented through activities and resources.

-In the corporate training context, this might involve creating handouts, presentations and exercises that allow learners to apply their knowledge practically.
+In a virtual training setting this might involve creating PDF or online handouts, presentations and exercises that allow learners to apply their knowledge practically.

 How to Assess Learning Outcomes